Guide

 Generate and Email Reports from PowerShell

 PowerShell's pipeline and object model make it a natural fit for report generation.
 This guide shows how to collect data from SQL, APIs, CSV files, and system metrics -- then format it as HTML tables or CSV attachments and email the results on a schedule.
-Works with Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP.
+Works across all major email providers.

 The simplest reporting pattern: query data, export to CSV, attach it to an email.
 According to a 2024 Statista survey, 82% of businesses still use spreadsheets as their primary reporting tool.
 CSV is universal.